Valentina Vostok: Fictional character biography

 Valentina Vostok is a lieutenant colonel in the Soviet Air Force who steals an experimental Russian fighter plane to defect to the United States.
-After crashing at the site of the original Doom Patrol's death, Vostok fuses with a negative spirit and gains the ability to transform into one.
-It is later revealed that Doom Patrol founder Niles Caulder facilitated Vostok's transformation so that she could replace the deceased Negative Man.
+After crashing at the site of the original Doom Patrol's death, Vostok is fused with the negative energy being which previously inhabited the body of Negative Man.
+It is later revealed that Doom Patrol founder Niles Caulder facilitated Vostok's transformation so that she could replace Negative Man.

 Assuming the name Negative Woman, Vostok joins the second incarnation of Doom Patrol and enters a relationship with Joshua Clay.
-However, her powers change to match her predecessor, forcing her to wear bandages to contain her radiation.
+However, they break up after Vostok's powers evolve, causing her to become radioactive and forcing her to wear radiation-blocking bandages over her body.

 Negative Man later resurfaces and absorbs Vostok's negative energy, leaving her powerless.
-Vostok becomes the leader of the Agency and the White Queen of Checkmate, and joins the Blüdhaven Strike Force in Final Crisis.
+Vostok goes on to become the leader of the Agency and the White Queen of Checkmate, and joins the Blüdhaven Strike Force in Final Crisis.

 In Blackest Night, Vostok dies under unspecified circumstances and is resurrected as a Black Lantern before Negative Man kills her.

 In The New 52 continuity reboot, Vostok is resurrected before being killed by Johnny Quick and Atomica.
-In Doomsday Clock, Vostok is revealed to have survived and joined the People's Heroes, Russia's sanctioned superhero team.
+Vostok returns in Doomsday Clock, where she joins the People's Heroes, Russia's sanctioned superhero team.